Sean12mps/js_loader/README.md

-# cpack
+# js_loader
-Calibrefx Pack to add more values to Calibrefx Themes
+JS Loader to add more values to Calibrefx Themes